Realtime search for compact binary mergers in Advanced LIGO and Virgo's third observing run using PyCBC Live: New methods for the third observing run

 We now apply the above equations to two limiting examples to illustrate possible results in practice.
 We first consider the case of a nearby source and $3$ detectors with similar sensitivities.
 The source produces a very loud coincidence in detectors $A$ and $B$ as well as a very high SNR in detector $C$, where by ``very loud'' we mean that the SNR is higher than any background it is compared to.
 In this case we obtain the lower bound $(\mathcal{F}_{AB})^{-1} > 100$\,yr, determined by the amount of data chosen to estimate the double-coincident background.
 Assuming an on-source window of $40$\,ms for detector $C$, we also have the upper bound $p_C \lesssim 2.7 \times 10^{-4}$.
 Then, using the above formalism, we obtain $\mathcal{F}^{-1} \gtrsim 3500$\,yr.
 Consider now a similar situation, but the sensitivity of detector $C$ is so low that the signal is completely undetectable in its data, leading to $p_C \approx 0.5$.
 This results in the bound $\mathcal{F}^{-1} \gtrsim 17$\,yr, weaker than the original bound on $\mathcal{F}_{AB}$ due to the combined effect of the trials factors and a detector with low sensitivity.
 Nevertheless, the limit is still well below the threshold required for a public alert and for considering the candidate worthwile of additional astronomical observations.
 In these examples, we emphasized that the resulting false-alarm rates are to be understood as upper limits, as they are limited by the amound of data chosen to estimate the background, and not by the SNR of the candidate.
 The limits can be lowered by using more data, but this comes at the risk of increasing our sensitivity to sudden changes in the noise properties of the detectors.

 Note that the on-source SNR in the followup detectors is not required to cross any threshold.
 Hence, this method naturally allows even weak signals in the followup detectors to increase the significance of the original coincident candidates.
-However, the trials factors are a potential limitation of the method.
-For a network of 3 detectors, such as during O3, the total trials factor can be as high as 6.
+However, a potential limitation of the method is represented by the implicit assumption that all detector pairs are equally likely to produce an initial double coincidence in response to a signal.
+This leads to the trials factor in Eq.~\ref{eq:fartrials} being potentially very large: for a network of 3 detectors, such as during O3, the total trials factor can be as high as 6.
 As additional observatories join the network, the trials factor will grow rapidly and this method may not offer a sensitivity close to optimal.
-One way to reduce the trials factor would be to use the local sensitivity of each instrument to predetermine the instrument pair(s) most likely to produce a detection, and only consider those pair(s) in the calculation of the combined false-alarm rate.
+One way to reduce the trials factor would be to use the local sensitivity of each instrument to predict the instrument pair(s) most likely to produce a detection, and only consider those pair(s) in the calculation of the combined false-alarm rate.
+An alternative strategy for a heterogeneous network could be modifying Eq.~\ref{eq:fartrials} to weight each detector pair in a way that accounts for different sensitivities.
+Finally, the iterative application of Fisher's method described above could be replaced by a single application of the method to all available p-values.
+Although the two approaches produce p-values well within a factor of 2 in the case of 2 followup detectors (i.e.~a LIGO-Virgo-KAGRA network), a single combination may lead to a higher sensitivity in the case of a 5-detector network.